davidjtorres/helios-games/README.md

 ### Notification Router:

-In charge of routing the events to the corresponding notification handler based on the user's notification preferences.
+Selects the right strategy to create a notification based on the event type and routes notifications to the corresponding notification dispatcher based on the user's notification preferences.

 ### In-App Notification Dispatcher: